 If he could choose three people to be in his foursome who have influenced his passion for golf the most, who would they be and why?

 Matt gets out to golf now and again.
 His foursome would first include his uncle, Joe Kessenich, who introduced him to the golf industry back in the late 90s when he recruited him to work on the Grounds Crew part-time.
-Matt would also include Kevin Hurd, our Golf Course Superintendent, as well as his father for inspiring his interest in sports at an early age.
-Fun Fact--Matt’s father now also works in the Maintenance Department for Kevin and Matt, mainly mowing the golf course from time to time.
+Matt would also include Kevin Hurd, our former Golf Course Superintendent, as well as his father for inspiring his interest in sports at an early age.
+Fun fact--Matt’s father now also works in the Maintenance Department, mainly mowing the golf course from time to time.

 What's in Matt's cart?

 Matt carries with him a POGO, which measures: moisture, salinity, electroconductivity, and canopy temperature.
 He also has a drone in his cart that he uses to take aerial photos and videos of the course.
 He never forgets his Prism Gage, that checks the height and quality of the green cut; as well as his Stimpmeter to test the green speeds.
 Matt also carries with him a tape measure and his signature Gatorade water bottle.
 He tries to drink at least 100-120 ounces of water each day.

 What does the future hold for Matt?
 What are his aspirations?